geneleaf/docs.geneleaf/index.rst

 ..
-GeneLeaf documentation master file, created by
+GeneLeaf documentation master file, created by Steve Ayers

-`GeneLeaf <https://www.geneleaf.com/>`_  - a visual tree editor for genomics
+`GeneLeaf <https://www.geneleaf.com/>`_  - a family tree editor for genomics
 ========================================================================================

-Genetics is the study of family relationships which transfer the information that determines the phenotype of each individual in form of discrete hereditary units called genes.
-The medium in which mosts Geneticists typically work is the pedigree diagram or genogram.
-In these diagrams, the relationships between individuals are represented through a simplfied set of symbols, related through lines.
-Gene Leaf enables users to quickly capture information in this form through an intuitive user interface, which supports rapid entry of information.
-Gene Leaf allows users to work at their own pace and in their own way.
-A simplified icon set allows users to add information with simple clicks.
+Pedigree diagrams are a standard visual format for family histories.
+They enable the representation of genetic information in a compact format which is universally understandable.
+GeneLeaf is a lightweight online application which enables users to quickly capture create and edit pedigree diagrams through an intuitive user interface, which supports rapid entry of information in a flexible format.

 This site contains reference information on the application, including quick start guides designed to get you up and running as well as an in-depth manual to provide information on advanced topics.